vizziv/LaTeX-prelude/README.md

 Declares a default set of theorem environments

-Theorem style synonyms, with support for class-specific analogues
+Theorem style synonyms, with support for class-specific analogues:

 - `\ezlibPlain`: plain or class-specific analogue (e.g. acmplain for acmart)
 - `\ezlibDefinition`: definition or analogue